sam3016/FMSundae_JP/README.md

 I have used DeepL API to translate part of the content and modify some un-natural expressions.

-If you found any problems of the translation, please message through twitter(@samsam0316)or email me(samhui007@protonmail.com).
+If you found any problems of the translation, please message through twitter(@samsam0316).

 Thank you.